 The sounds of Bob Marley, Michael Franti and Jimmy Buffett spilled through my stereo speakers.
 Nameless exotic shores floated across my desktop screensaver, as slowly as the seconds that ticked off the corporate clock.

 The dress tie around my neck strangled me like an ever-tightening noose.

 On casual Fridays, I sported a colorful tropical shirt – a loud if silent scream for help.
-I grew my blond hair out until prompting frowns from someone down in H.R.
+I grew my blond hair out until prompting frowns from someone down in the H.R. department.
 On weekends, my standard uniform consisted of cargo shorts, a faded old t-shirt, flip-flops and not much else.
 When I wasn’t drinking a martini or some rum concoction, I threw back a cold Red Stripe or two (or three).

 The beach permeated every fiber of my being.

 There was only one problem: I lived in landlocked Birmingham, Alabama.